 A patient may be a candidate for partial dentures if they still have some natural teeth remaining.
 Instead of replacing all teeth inside the mouth, partial dentures fill in the gaps where missing teeth once were.
 The gum and teeth color of the dentures are matched to the patient’s natural ones.
 Then the dentures are secured to the remaining teeth.
 While partial dentures can help with structural problems that affect bite and speech, they are also an excellent option for filling in gaps in a smile.

 Candidates for dentures

 There is no one trait that qualifies a person for dentures.
 Oftentimes, simply missing teeth is enough to start the conversation about full dentures and partial dentures with a dentist.
 Denture technology has advanced significantly in the past few decades, providing comfortable, easy appliances on which a patient can rely.

-Check out what others are saying about our dental services on Yelp: Dentures and Partial Dentures in Grand Blanc, MI.
+Check out what others are saying about our dental services on Google: Dentures and Partial Dentures in Grand Blanc, MI.